ikersojo/04_philosophers/README.md

 ---
 # Bonus

 The bonus achieves the same result, but instead of using threads, child porcesses are launched (note that child porcesses do not need to be joined).
-For mutex, semaphores are used instead
+For mutex, semaphores are used instead.

 ---
 # Score